Jaimek89/bootstrap-website-sample/README.md

 ## About What

->Looking to improve my Bootstrap 4 skills, this sample website has been done with it.
+>Looking to improve my Bootstrap 4 skills, this sample website has been done with it, 100% responsive.
 ***

 ## Views